Raccoon passes out on Virginia liquor store bathroom floor after drunken rampage

 The suspect acted like an animal because, in fact, he's a raccoon.

-On Saturday morning, an employee at the Ashland, Virginia-area liquor store found the trash panda passed out on the bathroom floor at the end of his drunken escapade.
+On Saturday morning, an employee at the Ashland-area liquor store found the trash panda passed out on the bathroom floor at the end of his drunken escapade.

 "I personally like raccoons," said Samantha Martin, an officer who works at the local animal control.
 "They are funny little critters.
 He fell through one of the ceiling tiles and went on a full-blown rampage, drinking everything."